patrikfejda/mtaa-be/docs/docs.md

 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 For connecting to the database, we will use SQLAlchemy ORM.

+#### Deployment

+The app (consisting of postgresql database and python API app) will be deployed on a single server using Docker.

+Docker will be use both for development and production environments, which will provide consistency between environments and will allow for easy deployment.

+Local development environment will be deployed using docker-compose.
+The production environment will be deployed on a cloud server.

 ### Frontend

+The app will be build for Android using React Native.

 The frontend will be using the following tech stack:
 - React Native